QUARTERLY EPS CHANGE (THIS QUARTER VS. SAME QUARTER LAST YEAR): [FAIL]

-Although WSM's EPS growth for this quarter relative to the same quarter a year earlier (-13.87%) is below the minimum 18% that this methodology likes to see, earnings have been accelerating over the past 4 quarters.
-This is a very positive sign, and therefore WSM passes the first requirement.
+The EPS growth for this quarter relative to the same quarter a year earlier for WSM (-0.00%) is below the minimum 18% that this methodology likes to see for a "good" growth company.
+WSM fails the first requirement.

 ANNUAL EARNINGS GROWTH: [PASS]